jonderwaater/smoothify/README.md

 -- stravaup.py
 Uploads the the activity.
 **Warning**:
-  In order to upload the new gpx file to Strava, the old activity is deleted.
+  In order to upload the new data to Strava, the old activity (duplicate) has to be deleted.
 You may loose data, so make backups if you are not sure.

 ## DEPENDENCIES